Reviews You Can Rely On

 Credit: Jenna Ammerman

-Our team researched the best bikes you can buy that cost between $1,100 and $1,600 and selected five of the most compelling to test and compare side by side.
-After measuring and weighing each model, we took to the trails and rode these bikes as if they were our own.
+Our team researched the best bikes you can buy for under $3,000.
+We've purchased and tested dozens of them, but these 11 are the best you can buy today.
+We stacked them up for side-by-side comparative analysis.
+After building and weighing each model, we took to the trails and rode these bikes as much as humanly possible on all types of terrain.
 We pedaled each model for hundreds of miles on familiar trails and test loops while focusing on their key ride characteristics.
-Each bike was ridden as hard as the next, and sometimes back to back for a direct comparison, to see how each performs in all situations.
+Each bike was ridden as hard as the next, and sometimes back to back for a direct comparison to see how each performs in all situations.

 Analysis and Test Results